The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 When we think about Labor Day, we celebrate workers, but there's an entire category of labor that remains invisible, uncounted, and unpaid.
 It's the work of building routines that increase independence while knowing exactly when to step in, ensuring you have childcare lined up for every single school break months in advance, tracking the textures your child will and won't eat, or noticing the subtle signs they're getting dysregulated before the meltdown hits.
 Your partner might jump in to help once you point it out, but you're the one holding the mental map of what needs to happen when and constantly scanning for what's coming next.

 This is what Eve Rodsky calls the "mental load" in her Fair Play method, the cognitive and emotional labor that keeps families running smoothly.
 This work has substantial economic value, though it remains largely invisible in how we measure and value labor, just like the helping professions dominated by women.
 Childcare workers, teachers, mental health clinicians, and mothers all do society's essential care work, yet because they're not 'money touching' roles, they're consistently undervalued.
 The irony is that without this work, our entire economic system would collapse.
-Parents spend an average of 259 hours annually just on scheduling-related tasks alone, managing an average of 17.5 weekly communications about their children's activities.
-Add in the 100+ hours spent on holiday and break planning, and we're talking about significant chunks of time that could otherwise be directed toward career growth, personal projects, or simply rest.
+A recent study on cognitive household labor found that parents spend an average of 259 hours annually just on scheduling-related tasks alone, managing an average of 17.5 weekly communications about their children's activities.
+Add in the 100+ hours spent on holiday and break planning, and we're talking about significant chunks of time that could otherwise be directed toward career growth, personal projects, or simply rest (Aviv et al., 2025).

 The Career Consequences Are Real